nilamsofie/FaceGen/README.md

 # Run the following command
 python gen_faces.py --n_subjects 30 # Replace the number according to the number of subjects you want

-#To run our version using StyleCLIP simply
+#To run our version using StyleCLIP simply run gen_faces_styleclip.py instead of gen_faces.py